Using Variables

 * The original value is used only internally for all service calls, language translation, etc. while executing the AI Agent definition.

-* During the export of a secure variable through **App** or **environment variables** import, it has an empty value, so the original value is not available in plain text.
+* During the export of a secure variable through **App** or **environment variables** import, it has an empty value, so the original value isn't available in plain text.

 **Leveraging Encrypted Environment Variable Values for Additional Modules**